 What Does “It Means” Actually Do in a Sentence

-At its core, the phrase “it means” is used when you want to explain something.
+At its core, the phrase “what does it means” is used when you want to explain something.
 That “something” could be a word, a feeling, a situation, or even a hidden message behind someone’s actions.

 Think of it as a bridge between confusion and understanding.